Choose options

 - Material: steel, leather

-- For head circumference up to 60cm (adjustable size) suitable.
+- Suitable for head circumference up to 60 cm (adjustable size).

 - Long inner distance (back of head): approx. 21 cm